What is erythrasma?

 Erythrasma has a typical clinical appearance.
 Diagnosis may be supported by the following investigations.

-- Swab or skin scrapings: microscopy may reveal gram-positive filamentous rods.
-Methylene blue also stains C minutissimum.
+- Swab or skin scrapings: microscopy with periodic acid–Schiff, methenamine silver, or a Gram stain may reveal gram-positive filamentous rods.
+Methylene blue also stains C. minutissimum.

 What is the treatment for erythrasma?

-Photodynamic therapy using red light (broadband, peak at 635 nm) has also been used to treat patients with erythrasma.
+Photodynamic therapy using red light (broadband, peaking at 635 nm) has also been used to treat patients with erythrasma.

 Recurrence of erythrasma is common.
 Antibacterial soap can be used to prevent recurrence.
 Treatment can be repeated if necessary.